Wharton in Wharton County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical month for this entry is January 1916.

 Location.
 29° 18.654′ N, 96° 5.998′ W. Marker is in Wharton, Texas, in Wharton County.
-Marker is at the intersection of East Milam Street (State Highway 60) and North Fulton Street, on the right when traveling west on East Milam Street.
+It is at the intersection of East Milam Street (State Highway 60) and North Fulton Street, on the right when traveling west on East Milam Street.
 Touch for map.
 Marker is at or near this postal address: 101 East Milam Street, Wharton TX 77488, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Judge George E. Quinan (within shouting distance of this marker); Wharton County (within shouting distance of this marker); Site of the Home of Robert McAlpin Williamson (within shouting distance of this marker); Wharton County Confederate Memorial (about 300 feet away, measured in a direct line); Wharton County Courthouse (about 400 feet away); City of Wharton (about 400 feet away); Site of Plaza Hotel and Plaza Theater (about 500 feet away); Judge Edwin Hawes House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Judge George E. Quinan (within shouting distance of this marker); Wharton County (within shouting distance of this marker); Site of the Home of Robert McAlpin Williamson (within shouting distance of this marker); Wharton County Confederate Memorial (about 300 feet away, measured in a direct line); Wharton County Courthouse (about 400 feet away); City of Wharton (about 400 feet away); Site of Plaza Hotel and Plaza Theater (about 500 feet away); Judge Edwin Hawes House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Wharton.